Loracio/ultrafast-pulse-retrieval/README.md

 ## Documentation

-The code is in the process of being properly documented.
+The core classes and methods from `src` are properly documented.
+I'm thinking about making a document/web including all the references and some examples, but for now, this will do.

 Some examples of how the different classes work can be found inside the ```./tests``` folder.

 ## Compilation

 The code calls [fftw](https://www.fftw.org/) library to compute fast fourier transforms.
 Make sure to include the corresponding flag when compiling the programs.

 ## Author

 This code has been developed by Víctor Loras Herrero in the framework of the master's thesis inside the master's degree in mathematical modeling and research, statistics and computation of the University of Zaragoza.

 It has been highly inspired by Neils C. Geib on [PyPret](https://github.com/ncgeib/pypret).

-For any questions or comments, you can contact me via email: vloras@unizar.es
+For any questions or comments, you can contact me via email: <vloras@unizar.es>

 ## License